mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 a new fleet of warships.
-The Chanestin Kingdom recognized the Sylean Federation for the existential threat that it was and invested every iota of their energy into the preservation of their millennium- old empire.
+The Chanestin Kingdom recognized the Sylean Federation for the existential threat that it was and invested every iota of their energy into the preservation of their millennium-old empire.
 Within a few short years, they had the makings of a fleet and went on the offensive against the Syleans.